EquineEngineer/Sag-Onboarding/Grafana_setup.md

 ## Use case

-To demonstarate our use case I created a dashboard that can be imported to the Grafana.
+To demonstrate our use case I created a dashboard that can be imported to the Grafana.
 To import it, go to [http://localhost:3000/dashboard/import](http://localhost:3000/dashboard/import) and paste the json

 <details>
   <summary>Dashboard file</summary>